dapr/docs/daprdocs/content/en/operations/troubleshooting/common_issues.md

 ## admission webhook denied the request

-This is due to admission webhook has a whitelist for service accounts to create/modify resources.
+You may encounter an error similar to the one below due to admission webhook having an allowlist for service accounts to create or modify resources.

-If you meet error like below:

 ```bash
 root:[dapr]$ kubectl run -i --tty --rm debug --image=busybox --restart=Never -- sh
 Error from server: admission webhook "sidecar-injector.dapr.io" denied the request: service account 'user-xdd5l' not on the list of allowed controller accounts
 ```

-You can create a clusterrolebind for a user:
+You should create a clusterrolebind for current user:

 ```bash
 kubectl create clusterrolebinding dapr-<name-of-user> --clusterrole=dapr-operator-admin --user <name-of-user>